-Apple’s iOS 13.2.2 update is a point release, but it could have a big impact on your iPhone XS or iPhone XS Max’s overall performance.
+Apple’s iOS 13.7 update could have an enormous impact on your iPhone XS or iPhone XS Max’s performance.

-The company’s moved on from iOS 13.2 with a new iOS 13.2.2 update. iOS 13.2.2 is a maintenance upgrade which means it brings bug fixes to the iPhone XS and iPhone XS Max.
+The company recently replaced iOS 13.6.1 with iOS 13.7. iOS 13.7 is a small milestone upgrade and it brings new features and bug fixes to the iPhone XS and iPhone XS Max.

-If you’re running an older version of iOS 13 or if for some reason you’re still running iOS 12, your iOS 13.2.2 download could be much bigger.
-And that’s because the changes from the iOS updates you skipped are baked into the firmware.
+If you’re running an older version of iOS 13, or if for some reason you’re still running iOS 12, your iOS 13.7 download will be larger.
+That’s because the changes from the iOS updates you skipped are baked into the firmware.

-We've been testing the iOS 13.2 update on the iPhone XS Max and performance is holding up as we move away from the release date.
+We've been testing the iOS 13.7 update on the iPhone XS Max and performance is holding up as we push away from the release.

 Wi-Fi, Bluetooth, and GPS are all working normally and our core applications, a list that includes the likes of Asana, Slack, Chrome, Gmail, Dark Sky, Spotify, Google Maps, Amazon, Hangouts, Instagram, and Netflix are doing fine.